Iulia2191/Disney-Characters/README.md

 Favorites: Add characters to your favorites list for easy access.
 Remove characters from favorites or reset the entire favorites list.

+Data Source

+Character information is fetched from the Disney API, providing up-to-date and accurate details about Disney characters.

 Technologies Used
 React: The application is built using the React library for building user interfaces.